-- Completed application

-- \$50 nonrefundable application fee

-- Copies of undergraduate transcripts for all schools attended.
-All final, official transcripts must be received prior to the start of your first semester.

-- Copy of college diploma or proof of degree

-- Official GRE scores, if required (NYIT GRE Code: 2561)

-• International student requirements: English proficiency (TOEFL/IELTS/PTE), I-20, and transcript evaluation
+- Completed application - \$50 nonrefundable application fee - Copies of undergraduate transcripts for all schools attended.
+All final, official transcripts must be received prior to the start of your first semester. - · Copy of college diploma or proof of degree - Official GRE scores, if required (NYIT GRE Code: 2561) - International student requirements: English proficiency (TOEFL/IELTS/PTE), I-20, and transcript evaluation

-• Students may transfer up to six transfer credits from an accredited graduate program for appropriate courses in which a minimum grade of B was earned.
+- Students may transfer up to six transfer credits from an accredited graduate program for appropriate courses in which a minimum grade of B was earned. - Pass grades earned during the spring 2020 semester meet this GPA threshold and are transferrable to NYIT.